 Across all academies, a robust and consistent model of securing curriculum improvement has been implemented.
 Each improvement cycle starts with a half day subject review led by an external curriculum expert working with the subject leader or head of department.
 The report from the external expert contains strengths and areas for development for that subject leader to follow up on over the next ten weeks.
 During that time they receive externally led coaching, alongside monitoring from a senior leader in the academy to check the necessary actions to strengthen the curriculum are being undertaken and identifying what difference this is making.
 The final part of the cycle is a follow up subject review with the same external curriculum expert who focusses on the progress that has been made to strengthen the curriculum subject and provides a final report.
+Trustees are made aware of the schedules and receive copies of the external reports as they come in.

-All Trust academies have gone through external review of their safeguarding process, including scrutinising their PSHE curriculum.
-All academies received very positive external reports and have created improvement action plans to strengthen their work in this area.
-Victoria Primary Academy received the highest award from the external assessor for the thoroughness of their safeguarding process, culture and training.
+As part of the Ofsted inspection process, all Trust academies have gone through external review of their safeguarding process, including scrutinising their PSHE curriculum.
+All academies received very positive comments in their reports.